Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Computable translation-like actions by

+\begin{proof} Let $(v_{i})_{i\in\N}$ be a numbering of the vertex set of the highly computable graph $\G$.
 Now let $f_{0}$ be a 3-path which is bi-extensible and visits $v_{0}$.
-If $\G$ has two ends, then we also require that $\G-f_{0}$ has two infinite connected components (in this case we do not claim that the path $f_{0}$ can be computed from a description of the graph, but it exists and can be specified with finite information).
+If $\G$ has two ends, then we also require that $\G-f_{0}$ has two infinite connected components.
+In this case we do not claim that the path $f_{0}$ can be computed from a description of the graph, but it exists and can be specified with finite information.
+After fixing $f_{0}$, we just follow the proof of \Cref{prop:Hamiltonian-infinite-3paths}, and observe that a sequence of 3-paths $(f_{n})_{n\in\N}$ as in this proof can be uniformly computed.
+That is, there is an algorithm which given $n$, computes $f_{n}$.
+The algorithm proceeds recursively: assuming that $(f_{i})_{i\leq n}$ have been computed, we can compute $f_{n+1}$ by an exhaustive search.
+The search is guaranteed to stop, and the conditions that we impose on $f_{n+1}$ are decidable thanks to Propositions \ref{prop:bi-extensible-decidible-1-end} and \ref{prop:bi-extensible-decidible-2-end}.
+Finally, let $f\colon\Z\to V(\G)$ be the Hamiltonian 3-path on $\G$ defined by $f(k)=f_{n}(k)$, for $n$ big enough.
+Then it is clear that the computability of $(f_{n})_{n\in\N}$ implies that $f$ is computable. \end{proof} Now, we are ready to prove \Cref{thm:computable-t1}.

-Now define the sequence of 3-path $(f_{i})_{i\in\N}$ in a recursive and computable manner.
-Assume that $f_{i}$ has been defined, $i\geq0$, and define $f_{i+1}$ as any bi-extensible 3-path on $\G$ such that $f_{i+1}$ extends $f_{i}$, its domain extends the domain of $f_{i}$ in both directions, and it visits $v_{i}$.
-Its existence is guaranteed by applying \corref{one-two-ends} to the graph $\G$ and the 3-path $f_{i}$.
-Moreover, it can be computed by searching exhaustively, the conditions imposed on $f_{i+1}$ are decidable thanks to \lemref{decidible-complemento-conexo-1-end} and \lemref{decidible-complemento-conexo-2-end}.

-The remaining of the proof is the same as before.
-We define $f:\Z\to\G$ by $f(n)=f_{i}(n)$, for $i$ big enough, and this is a and Hamiltonian 3-path on $\G$.
-Moreover, it is computable becuse the sequence $(f_{i})_{i\in\N}$ is computable. \end{proof} We can now prove \thmref{transitive-computable-action-on-computable-graph}.

-\begin{proof}[Proof of \thmref{transitive-computable-action-on-computable-graph}] Let $f:\Z\to V(\G)$ be a bi-infinite 3-path on $\G$ which is Hamiltonian and computable, which exists thanks to \propref{3-trail-hamiltonian-calculable}.
-It is enough to observe that the translation-like action $\ast:V(\G)\times\Z\to V(\G)$ defined by

-is computable. \end{proof} As mentioned before, \thmref{transitive-computable-action-on-computable-graph} implies inmediately that \thmref{maintheorem} holds for groups with one or two ends. \begin{proof}[Proof of \thmref{maintheorem} for groups with one or two ends] Let $G$ be a finitely generated infinite group with one or two ends and decidable word problem, let $\G=\cay(G,S)$ where $S$ is a finite set of generators for $G$, and endow $G$ with a computable numbering $\nu$.
-This numbering makes $\G$ a highly computable graph.
-Now \thmref{transitive-computable-action-on-computable-graph} yields a computable and transitive translation-like action on $(V(\G),d_{\G})$, which is also a transitive and computable translation-like action on $(G,d_{S})$. \end{proof}